yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 06/2023 I will serve as a senior area chair at EMNLP 2023.

 - 05/2023 I will serve as an area chair at IJCNLP-AACL 2023 and INLG 2023.

 - 05/2023 Four long papers accepted at ACL2023 Main Conference.
 Kudos to my students and collaborators!